ManicAlex/Crypto_Market/README.md

 ## Install and Run

-*Do a get clone of the repositories for this Crypto Market and cors proxy project in separate folders in your htdocs
+*Do a git clone of the repositories for this Crypto Market and cors proxy project in separate folders in your htdocs

 *`npm install`